Shinigami385/Techno-online-assignment/README.md

 # Techno-online-assignment
-Assignment.ipynb contains solutions for question 1,2 and 3
+1.Assignment.ipynb contains solutions for question 1,2 and 3
-bonus question.cpp contains solution for the bonus question
+2.Bonus question.cpp contains solution for the bonus question